Discover decades of satellite data with “Climate from Space”

 Climate from Space is a web application to visualize the evolution of climate through the eyes of earth observation satellites.
 It supports communication for your own research, enriches your teaching and supplements public engagement activities.
 Interactive 3d globes, maps with data layers and climate stories show how our planet is changing over time.

-The web app approches the four climate pillars atmosphere, land, ice and ocean.
+The web app approaches the four climate pillars atmosphere, land, ice and ocean.
 You find data about:

 - Levels of carbon dioxide and methane in the atmosphere